-118. Key findings from the conference and results of a stakeholder survey are summarised in the Conference outcome paper, available on the IOREC website.
-Moreover, deployment barriers identified during the IOREC discussions will guide IRENA's future activities on the topic.
+115. Key findings from the conference and the results of a stakeholder survey are being documented and will be widely disseminated.
+Moreover, deployment barriers identified during the discussions will guide IRENA's future activities on the topic.

 IOREC: select key messages